-+ The generator deck of the Garrison Dam, shown above, houses the five generators that produce electricity.
++ The Garrison Dam, shown above, houses the five generators that produce electricity.
 The pressure of the water behind the dam drives the generators that have a total capacity of 583,000 KW.
 The dam is located near Riverdale, N.D., and was constructed by the U.S. Army Corps of Engineers from 1947 to 1953.
 The reservoir impounded by the dam is Lake Sakakawea.
 Photo courtesy of Kris Oyen, U.S. Army Corps of Engineers.